 Why NOW is a Good Time to Buy Property as an Investment

 Currently South Africa is experiencing one of the best buyers’ markets in years.
 The reason is that there is an oversupply of property for sale in the market and as a result, serious sellers need to keep their asking price in line with market value and desperate sellers may be open to even more negotiation.

-We believe that the growth in the lower-end market (under R2 Million) will be above 10%.
+We believe that the growth in the entry level market (under R2 Million) will be above 10%.
 This means that 2020 will present great buying and renting opportunities to those looking.

 The Benefits of Investing in Property

 - Property is a solid, tangible investment with relatively low risk.
 Essentially you are building wealth without putting in a huge upfront investment, should you finance the purchase via a mortgage bond.

 - Property usually appreciates over time; therefore, you should be able to sell for more than you bought for.
 Property appreciation also warrants annual rental increases.
 Therefore, property investment is a great hedge against inflation.

 - A tenant essentially pays most of the bond while you reap the long-term reward.
 Once the property is paid up, you will start earning passive income on the property.
 When held long term it’s a low-risk high return investment.